 Your toddler feels secure.

 Understanding that younger toddlers thrive off the feeling of security.
-The close crib walls create a confined feeling of safety for your little one as it is surrounding them and keeping them safe.
+The close crib walls create a confined feeling of safety for your little one as it surrounds them and keeps them safe.
 Once your toddler transitions to a bed, the walls of the bedroom replace those of the crib.
 The space feels much bigger and sometimes can lead to a feeling of not being safe.

 Signs Your Toddler May Be Ready